annahutch/corrcoverage/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated description field in DESCRIPTION file to include citations and remove incorrect quotation marks.
+* Updated description field in DESCRIPTION remove incorrect quotation marks.

 * Updated authors of functions and correctly added these in the Authors@R field with the appropriate roles.

-* Replaced \dontrun{} with \donttest{} in long running (> 5 sec) examples.

-* Removed any commented out code lines from examples.

-* Removed code from vignettes that changes user's options (options(width = 3000)).
+Note that Claudia Giambartolomei is no author or contributor of any kind.

 ## Test environments